 About Cataract Eye Surgery at Clarus Eye Centre

-At Clarus, we are focused on improving lives.
-One of the primary methods in which we are able to affect someone's life in the most positive way is through our premium cataract services.
 Our cataract surgeons have been trained at some of the most respected eye institutes in the country.
-Their expertise, combined with experience and compassion, means they are some of the most trusted and well-respected ophthalmologists in the South Sound Region of Washington and beyond.
+Their expertise, experience and compassion make them some of the most trusted and well-respected ophthalmologists in the South Sound Region of Washington and beyond.
 When you choose Clarus, you're choosing excellence in cataract care.
 Learn more below or schedule your cataract consultation today!

 Meet Our Cataract Surgeons